hooman96/csma_ca_wlan/README.md

 3. Sync
   * check the status of channel if the channel is busy, freeze the hosts backoff counters
   * if channel is free, decrement the counters
-  * reached zero counter, create a new departure event to transmit the packet
+  * reached zero counter, create a new departure event to transmit the packet, mark the channel busy
   * while transmitting, create a new timeout event
   * generate a new backoff counter for the current host (reset queue)
   * create next sync event and update sync time by adding .01 msec